 Financial Aid funds come directly from the school’s operating budget, several named funds, and Parent Assoc. fund raising activities.
 There are no federal funds involved in the Financial Aid program.
 The Tenacre Financial Aid Fund demonstrates Tenacre’s commitment to a socio-economically diverse student body.

 Like many independent schools, Tenacre uses the services of the School and Student Service for Tuition Assistance (SSS) in Princeton, NJ to help in assessing a family’s financial need.
 The service processes all forms and establishes a common base by which each family's need can be measured fairly and equitably.
+In this sense the process is like a Common Application.
 SSS itself does not award grants.
 Awards are made by the Tenacre Financial Aid committee.

 Yes.
 Financial aid is allocated to those families who meet the PFS deadline (February 8), and then to those families who apply after the deadline.
 In most cases the school will exhaust it's financial aid budget during the first round of admissions, however, ate applications will be considered to the extent money remains in the budget.